12 tips on how to fall asleep right now

-Your body temperature changes when you fall asleep and a room that is too warm can make it harder to sleep.
-Try setting your thermostat to a cool temperature – between 60-75ºF (15-23ºC) is the best temperature for sleeping.
+Your body temperature changes when you sleep and a room that is too warm can make it harder to fall asleep.
+Try setting your thermostat to a cool temperature – between 60-75ºF (15-23ºC) is ideal.

 2. Set a sleep schedule

 Going to bed and waking up at the same time every day can help regulate your internal clock, or circadian rhythm.
 Remember, it has been proven that adults operate the best with seven to nine hours of sleep every night.

 Stepping out of a warm shower into cool air causes a quicker drop in your body temperature, which triggers the release of melatonin, a naturally occurring hormone that tells your body it is time to sleep.